slateci/sandbox-portal/README.md

 This repository contains the source code for the portal.
 This is a modified version of the [Modern Research Data Portal](https://github.com/globus/globus-sample-data-portal), sample Globus application.
 See below for more information.
 The original readme file of the forked version can be found [here](MRDP-README.md).

+# Checkmk monitoring

+Checkmk is configured to test whether the main website page is online.